-Chief Program & Policy Officer of The HSUS, President of The Fund for Animals, and President of the Humane Society Legislative Fund
+Chief Operating Officer of The HSUS and President of the Humane Society Legislative Fund

-Michael Markarian is Chief Program and Policy Officer of The HSUS.
+Michael Markarian is Chief Operating Officer of The HSUS.

 Additionally, as president of the Humane Society Legislative Fund, he oversees the lobbying and political activity of that affiliate.